johnnyezzell/web-client-technologies/README.md

 Source code and documents associated with the Web Client Technologies series.

-These lessons are intended for intermiate web developers.
+These lessons are intended for intermediate web developers.
 They will also serve as a refresher to advanced web developers.

 You should have basic knowledge of the following technologies before taking these lessons: